Read more: Sheikh Khalifa's life and legacy remembered

-Amid the tributes to Sheikh Khalifa, who died on Friday aged 73, is a transformed UAE cultural scene.
+Sheikh Khalifa, who died on May 13, 2022, aged 73, left behind a transformed UAE cultural scene.

 The pioneering developments and institutions that sprung forth during his 18-year term are many, including the Manarat Al Saadiyat cultural district, home to Louvre Abu Dhabi, NYUAD Arts Centre and the soon-to-come Zayed National Museum and Guggenheim Abu Dhabi.